htuohz/Interview-DavinJ/interview.md

 # Interview Question:

 ###### 0. During Australian holidays and shopping peak time(boxing day, black Friday Market), ANZ (Australian IT's leader) only aims to handle 100,000  customer requests per second (100,000 cocurrent per second).
 Australia (AfterPay) barely handles 4 millions cocurrent.
-Alibaba(1 billions cocurrent per second)  so, Australia does not focus on algorithms much
+Alibaba(1 billions cocurrent per second).
+So, Australia does not focus on algorithms much, and does not care theory much

 ###### 1. why we can put html elements in javascript?
 ######  .JSX (if we use eslint airbnb, the .JS would no longer be valid when run the program)